Registration of an Australian business name

 .net.au

-Please note that from 1 July 2002 the rules for registering .com.au and .net.au domain names have been considerably relaxed (and therefore that .com.au and .net.au domain names are now much easier to obtain) - see Schedules A, C and E in the DOMAIN NAME ELIGIBILITY AND ALLOCATION POLICY RULES FOR OPEN SECOND LEVEL DOMAINS (2LDs).
+Please note that from 1 July 2002 the rules for registering .com.au and .net.au domain names were considerably relaxed (and therefore that .com.au and .net.au domain names are now much easier to obtain than they used to be) - see Schedules A, C and E in the DOMAIN NAME ELIGIBILITY AND ALLOCATION POLICY RULES FOR OPEN SECOND LEVEL DOMAINS (2LDs).

 (i) Transfer the business name to the company.

-In the above example, if you want the newly incorporated company to have the option of trading under the name 'Smiths', as well as under its own name, 'Smiths Pty Ltd', then you will have to fill out and lodge a form advising the relevant state 'business names office(s)' that the company, Smiths Pty Ltd, is now trading under the 'Smiths' business name instead of yourself.
-For information about this, and the relevant 'transfer of registration' form(s), see the links at point 5 above.
+In the above example, if you want the newly incorporated company to have the option of trading under the name 'Smiths', as well as under its own name, 'Smiths Pty Ltd', then you will have to transfer the registration of the business name to the company.

 (ii) Relinquish the existing registered business name.

-In the above example, if the newly incorporated company will always trade under its own full name, 'Smiths Pty Ltd' (and thus will always use and display the name ending 'Pty Ltd'), and thus will never trade under the existing registered business name, 'Smiths', then Incorporator expects that you would deregister the existing business name - by filling out and lodging a form advising the relevant state 'business names office(s)' that you (nor anyone else - e.g. your company) are no longer trading under the business name.
-For information about this, and the relevant form(s), see the links at point 5 above.
+In the above example, if the newly incorporated company will always trade under its own full name, 'Smiths Pty Ltd' (and thus will always use and display the name ending 'Pty Ltd'), and thus will never trade under the existing registered business name, 'Smiths', then Incorporator expects that you would deregister the existing business name.

 You may also want to refer to the following additional Incorporator information pages -